wowiamhere/angular-cli-example/README.md

 ...
 ```
 Once *imported*, the component has to be included within the `declarations` array of the *module* for it to be available anywhere within the application.
-Now you'll be able to see the updated component within your browser!
+Now you''ll be able to see the updated component within your browser!

 Next up, the first service.